 Repayment of this loan is deferred while the student is attending school.
-Interest rates are variable but will be no more than 8.25 percent.
+Interest rates are variable but will not exceed 8.25 percent.
 There is a loan origination fee totaling 3 percent, which will be subtracted from each loan disbursement.
-The amount the student may borrow depends on grade level, other financial aid the student receives, and the expected family contribution, as determined through the Free Application for Federal Student Aid.
+The amount the student may borrow depends on his/her level of college completion, other financial aid the student receives, and the expected family contribution, as determined through the Free Application for Federal Student Aid (FAFSA).